botwiki/botwiki.org/content/tutorials/random-image-tweet/index.md

 Great, so now you have your very own image-tweeting bot.
 The final step is moving the code to a server that will host the bot for you.

 I put the [finished code on GitHub](https://github.com/fourtonfish/random-image-tweet) and I also wrote a [tutorial on importing GitHub projects to Glitch](/tutorials/importing-github-glitch), which is a really awesome and free app that lets you [create and remix all kinds of fun apps](https://glitch.com/about/), including [bots](https://glitch.com/handy-bots).

+(Note: I made a [Glitch version](https://glitch.com/edit/#!/random-image-twitterbot) as well, but this one doesn't let you delete images.)

 For a good overview of all your bot-hosting options, check out [this list of available hosting solutions](https://botwiki.org/tutorials/bot-hosting), but keep in mind that almost all of them are paid, starting at $5-7 a month.
 And the free options are usually quite limited (for example, [Heroku](https://www.heroku.com/) only allows your app to run for a few hours every day if you're on the free plan).